davipatti/artEx/README.md

 ---

-To start making artificial fossils download this repository and see the [user guide](https://github.com/davipatti/artEx/blob/master/USER_GUIDE.md).
+To start making artificial fossils download this repository and see the fossilize.py [user guide](https://github.com/davipatti/artEx/blob/master/fossilize_userGuide.md).

+To do AFT-ECT comparisons see the aftEctComp.py [user guide](https://github.com/davipatti/artEx/blob/master/aftEctComp_userGuide.md).